ddh0/easy-llama/DOCS.md

 At the prompt, press `^C` to end the chat session.

+End your input with a backslash `\` for multi-line input.

 Type `!` and press `ENTER` to enter a basic command prompt.
 For a list of commands, type `help` at this prompt.

 Type `<` and press `ENTER` to prefix the bot's next message, for example with `Sure!`.